JaumeRibas/Aether2DImgMaker/README.md

 ## How to run

 To run the app open a terminal and use `java -jar`.
-For instance, if the .jar file is in the current directory, use `java -jar AetherImgMaker.jar [options]`, where `[options]` is a space separated list the options and values to use.
+For instance, if the .jar file is in the current directory, use `java -jar AetherImgMaker.jar [options]`, where `[options]` is a space separated list of the options and values to use.
 Option names are prefixed with a hyphen, e.g. `-help`.
 Most options require a value that must come right after the option name, e.g. `-colormap grayscale`.
 Use the `-help` option to view a list of available options and their accepted values.
 The `Ctrl`+`C` keyboard shortcut can be used to halt the execution.

 **Beware that in some cases the app can generate a high number of images in a relatively short time.**